 Are you ready for the easiest appetizer EVER!?
-Seriously, this is the best appetizer and has only only two ingredients and it’s so good that no one will question just how simple it was to make.
-I’m going to share with you the recipe for the best easy baked brie appetizer!
+Seriously, this easy baked brie appetizer recipe only has two ingredients and it’s so good that no one will question just how simple it was to make.

 When you mix the spice from the jelly with the creamy brie cheese, you’ll find yourself eating the whole wheel.
 Nick actually came home and commented on how I didn’t leave too much for him to enjoy.
 Haha, ooops!